etiennebaque/courierbot/README.md

 rails s # App can be reached at http://localhost:3000
 ```

-# Dependencies
+## Dependencies
 2 more things before you get started
-- (development only).
-Install (Ngrok)[https://ngrok.com/] and run `./ngrok http 3000` to make your Rails app accessible publicly, via a secure tunnel.
+- (development only) Install [Ngrok](https://ngrok.com/) and run `./ngrok http 3000` to make your Rails app accessible publicly, via a secure tunnel.
-- You need to sign up to (Twilio)[https://www.twilio.com].
+- You need to sign up to [Twilio](https://www.twilio.com).
--- Once you got access to the Twilio console, get a (new phone number for incoming messages)[https://www.twilio.com/console/phone-numbers/incoming].
+-- Once you got access to the Twilio console, get a [new phone number for incoming messages](https://www.twilio.com/console/phone-numbers/incoming).
 -- If you're using Twilio in dev, enter your ngrok url in the Messaging section of your Twilio phone number page.
 -- You will then have to set up these three environment variables locally, with values from your Twilio console, so that you can send text messages to your app:
   ```